 For example, John is a learner at your program.
 He has always been a happy, energetic and motivated participant.
 You notice he is tired and fidgety and not applying himself.
 You sit down with him and tell him how you have noticed a difference.
 You ask if there is something troubling him that you could help with.
 He advises that his wife has been laid-off from her job, so now he doesn’t know how they are going to feed their family.
 If you do not know already, you research where there is a local food bank.
 You obtain an application (or let John do this if he is able) and help him to fill it out, if necessary.
 You check with John in few days to ensure he was able to go to the food bank and get support.

 There is an expression, “If you don’t write it down, it didn’t happen.”
-That may be true if you don’t record your information and referral activities and that’s not to your advantage.
-Service Coordination in the form of referrals in and out of your program is a significant factor in MTCU’s rating of our LBS service provision.
+That may be true if you don’t record your information and referral activities and that isn’t to your advantage.
+Service Coordination in the form of referrals in and out of your program is a significant factor in MAESD’s rating of your LBS service provision.
+In fact, to meet your LBS Service Quality, Service Coordination targets, 50% of your exited learners need to have had either a referral in from or a referral out to an education, training, employment or other community resource.

-MTCU tracks our referrals through what is recorded in EOIS-CaMS.
-In CaMS, we input our monthly Information and Referral statistics under two headings:
+In CaMS, we also input our monthly Information and Referral statistics under two headings:

 - Resource and Information for Information Sessions provided to various audiences